anhhchu/metimur/README.md

 # Metimur (Databricks SQL Benchmark Accelerator)

-"Metimur", translating to "We Measure" in Latin, is designed with the following key objectives:
+"Metimur", translating to "We Measure", is designed with the following key objectives:

 - Streamlining the process of data generation and query benchmarking
 - Evaluating query performance in Databricks SQL warehouses
-- Eliminating reliance on sensitive data by creating synthetic data based on schemas
+- Eliminating reliance on sensitive data by creating synthetic data based on table schemas
-- [In Progress] Transfer data from other data warehouse systems to Databricks for performance comparison with Databricks SQL

 This accelerator utilizes DatabricksLabs [dbldatagen](https://github.com/databrickslabs/dbldatagen) library for DataFrame generation, and [Beaker](https://github.com/goodwillpunning/beaker) library for query benchmarking